Argentix03/Simple-Socket-Chat-Room/README.md

 Simple Python implementation of chat room using TCP/IP IPv4 sockets.
 I made this tool to practice sockets in python.

-It comes with a python client that is more enriched but can also be used with netcat.

 For client you can use netcat or or the more enriched sscr-client.py.

 ## Install